TurboGears/tg2docs/docs/main/ToscaWidgets/Creation.rst

 Widgets Are Stateless
 ---------------------

-.. todo:: Explain what this title means
+.. todo:: Difficulty: Easy.
+Explain what this title means

 Role of data in your widget
 ---------------------------

-.. todo:: fill in this section
+.. todo:: Difficulty: Easy. fill in this section

 Parameters
 ----------

-.. todo:: Fill in missing parameters section
+.. todo:: Difficulty: Medium.
+Fill in missing parameters section

 Generic Functions
 -----------------

-.. todo:: Fill in missing generic functions section
+.. todo:: Difficulty: Medium.
+Fill in missing generic functions section

 Typical Widget Components
 -------------------------